Tech Content

 If you are hosting a large event like a music concert or a game, offer reserved seating to prevent long queues or impatient crowds outside the venue.

-Some ticketing apps include built-in features like reserved seating that allow attendees to pick their seats according to their preference or the current social distancing policy.
+Some ticketing apps include built-in features like reserved seating, which allows attendees to pick their seats according to their preference or the current social distancing policy.

 The screenshot displays Softjourn's Virtual Map Technology (VMT) in action, showing an easy and user-friendly process of reserving seats for an event.